novasuitelabs/keyflow/README.md

 5. **Load in Browser**
    - Follow the installation instructions above
-   - Select the `public` folder as the extension directory
+   - Select the `dist` folder as the extension directory

 ### Development Scripts